dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 * MacBookPro11,2
 * MacBookPro11,3

 All of these models now have support in OpenCore Legacy Patcher.
-Note iMac15,1 does have [an unfortunate firmware bug preventing resolutions above 4k](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/359) with OpenCore Legacy Patcher

 ## Previously Broken Hardware